 I am originally from Australia, and ever since helping launch Australia's campaign against the live sheep trade to the Middle East in the early 1990s, I have tried to advocate on behalf of animals.
-I am a European and American Veterinary Specialist in Animal Welfare, and for around a decade prior to 2012 I practiced veterinary medicine, mostly around London.
+For nearly a decade prior to 2012 I practiced veterinary medicine, mostly around London.
 In 2013 - 2014 I taught animal ethics, welfare, veterinary practice management, and surgical and medical skills at one of the world’s largest veterinary schools in the Caribbean.

 Higher Education Teaching Qualification: Higher Education Academy Senior Fellowship (SFHEA).